Autonomous Drones for Nature Conservation Missions

 We therefore aim to build a network that facilitates our doctoral candidates with close connection to conservation practitioners and educates them on real-life challenges in conservation through hands on experience.

 Professor, WildDrone Coordinator

-By subscribing to our newsletter you accept to receive updates on WildDrone twice a year.
-You can unsubscribe at the bottom of each newsletter.
+By subscribing to our newsletter you accept to receive updates about WildDrone a few times a year.
+You can always unsubscribe at the bottom of each newsletter.